MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 ## Set up an Azure Traffic Manager

-In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.
-The primary endpoint points to the public IP address of the ApplicationGateWay in the primary region, and the secondary endpoint points to the public IP address of the ApplicationGateWay in the secondary region.
+In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across Azure regions.
+The primary endpoint points to the public IP address of the Application Gateway in the primary region, and the secondary endpoint points to the public IP address of the Application Gateway in the secondary region.

 [!INCLUDE [ha-dr-for-jboss-create-azure-traffic.md](includes/ha-dr-for-jboss-create-azure-traffic.md)]

 Next, verify if the sample app deployed to the primary JBoss EAP cluster can be accessed from the Traffic Manager profile:

 1. Select **Overview** of the Traffic Manager profile you created.
-1. Check and copy the DNS name of the Traffic Manager profile, append it with */javaee-cafe/*.
+1. Check and copy the DNS name of the Traffic Manager profile.
+Append */javaee-cafe/* to it.
 For example, `http://tm-profile-gzh032124.trafficmanager.net/javaee-cafe/`.
 1. Open the URL in a new tab of the browser.
 You should see the coffee you created before is listed in the page.

    :::image type="content" source="media/migrate-jboss-eap-to-vms-with-ha-dr/javaee-cafe-app-home-page-session.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-jboss-eap-to-vms-with-ha-dr/javaee-cafe-app-home-page-session.png":::